elm/compiler/hints/missing-patterns.md

 ```

 This is nice because it lets users know that there might be a failure, so they can recover from it however they want.

+> An alternative would be to represent a non-empty list explicitly.
+For example, the type `(a, List a)` guarantees that there is at least one `a` value, so you could alternatively create a function `last : (a, List a) -> a` or `last : a -> List a -> a` to demand at least one item.